 The teaching material follows our book on Answer Set Solving in Practice.
 The raw material of the course, like LaTeX sources, can be found in a github repository.
 The accompanying videos are provided through Potassco’s youtube channel and our university’s media server.
 All underlying ASP systems are available in open source at potassco.org and installable either from source or various package managers.
 Our native site also contains many other resources around ASP, such as documentation, tutorials, support and much more.

-Take care, this page will grow and evolve over winter.
+Take care, this page will grow and evolve over time.
 So stay tuned and drop us an email for any comments!

 All in one